 Top 8 Powder Mountains

-We’re about half way through the ski season and you’re questioning who has the most snow?
-Less snow and a shorter ski season are never good options for a powder skier.
-Once again it’s no surprise that the most snowfall is along British Columbia’s southern corridor.
+We’re about half way through an amazing powder season and who has the most snow?
+Once again it’s no surprise that the most snowfall is along British Columbia’s southern corridor with Whistler, Revelstoke and Fernie leading the tally.

-Powder Canada’s Top 8 Powder Mountains offer more that the most snowfall, they meet the definition of being a great place to ski.
-Nightlife, snow culture, great food, accommodations and a variety of powder options including heli, snowcat, backcountry lodges and lifts.
+Powder Canada’s Top 8 Powder Mountains offer more that the most snowfall, these powder towns meet the definition of being a great place to visit.
+Our definition includes; nightlife, snow culture, great food, and a variety of powder options including heli, snowcat, backcountry lodges and lifts.

-We compared snowfall at lift serviced ski areas located near communities, hence at at lower elevations.
-Backcountry ski facilities are generally at higher elevation and have considerably more snowfall.
+We compared “total snowfall” at lift serviced ski areas, most are close to towns and at lower elevations.
+Backcountry ski facilities are generally at much higher elevations and have considerably more snowfall.
 See Chatter Creek Catskiing’s attempt to measure their bottomless powder snowpack!

 Total Snowfall and Snowpack